Li Peng (footballer)

-Li Peng (栗鹏 (Lì Péng); born 29 August 1990) is a Chinese professional footballer who currently plays for Chinese Super League club Wuhan Yangtze River.
+Li Peng (栗鹏 (Lì Péng); born 29 August 1990) is a Chinese professional footballer who currently plays for China League One club Liaoning Tieren.

 Club career

 Li joined Shandong Luneng Taishan Football School in 2003.
 He was loaned to Xinjiang Sport Lottery in 2008 for the 2008 China League Two campaign.
 He transferred to Chinese Super League side Qingdao Jonoon in March 2010.
 On 22 August 2010, he made his debut for Qingdao Jonoon in a Super League match which Qingdao lost to Jiangsu Sainty 4–0, coming on as a substitute for Lee Yoon-Sub in the 25th minute.
 On 12 September 2010, he scored his first Super League goal in his second appearance, which ensured Qingdao beat Shenzhen Ruby 4–3.

 On 1 December 2016, Li moved to Super League side Shanghai Shenhua.
 He made his debut for Shanghai on 11 March 2017 in a 1–1 home draw against Tianjin Quanjian, coming on for Li Jianbin in the 57th minute.